mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 # Setup

 The first thing we need to do before we can configure the ZTP server is give it an IP address.
-Usually this would be handled by Vagrant, but like [I covered in the last post](https://wadman.co.nz/2018/04/08/OpenStack-Lab-Network-Vagrant/#networking), this isn't possible when we set the first interface to be bridged.
+This would usually be handled by Vagrant, but like [I covered in the last post](https://wadman.co.nz/2018/04/08/OpenStack-Lab-Network-Vagrant/#networking), this isn't possible when we set the first interface to be bridged.

 To do this we need to boot the machine, using the following command: